How to Reduce Warehouse Picking Errors Using a Mobile WMS (2026 Guide for 3PLs)

 • The order reference

-If the wrong item is scanned, the system blocks the action immediately.
-In practice, the difference shows up immediately on the warehouse floor.
-The system flags the mistake before the picker even leaves the aisle.
+In practice, this impact is visible on the warehouse floor.
+The system flags the error before the picker even leaves the aisle.

 • Order priority